• Skip to primary navigation

 • Place the diced potatoes on a baking sheet.
 You may need two baking sheets depending on its size.
 It's important not to crowd the potatoes or they will steam instead of roast.

 • Drizzle 2 Tbsp. or so of olive oil over the potatoes.
 Make sure the potatoes are coated but not saturated in the oil.
-Sprinkle ¼ - ½ tsp. of kosher salt and pepper over the potatoes and toss until coated.
-(You can adjust salt and pepper levels to your liking).
+Sprinkle ½ tsp. each of kosher salt and pepper over the potatoes and toss until coated.

 • Sprinkle 1 tsp. each of garlic powder, onion powder, smoked paprika, and Italian seasoning over the top.
 Toss until completely coated.